 This process set off a lot of alarm bells in my mind, but I still persisted through the process.
 I was worried about my web browser crashing and loosing its cookies, or that Hover would somehow loose track of the transaction.
 There was also the potential that Hover could just cease my domain name and refuse to return it before I paid a much higher price for the transfer than the price listed on their website.

 To put it mildly I found the whole process very uncomfortable.
-Hover.com haven’t bothered with an Extended Validation certificate for their website either, meaning it was hard to verify that the server I had connected to was in fact owned and operated by Hover.
-I spent a good quarter of an hour verifying that I was actually connected to Hover and that this was indeed the transferal process I should be expecting.
+Hover.com haven’t bothered with an Extended Validation certificate for their website either, meaning it was hard to verify that the server I’d connected to was in fact owned and operated by Hover.
+I spent a good quarter of an hour verifying that I was connected to Hover and that this was indeed the transferal process I should be expecting.
 It was almost unbelievable to me that they’d ask for all this much information without first getting my email address and credit card on file.

-I found it really unbelievable that they’d let me put in all this sensitive information without requiring me to agree to their terms of service also.
+I found it unbelievable that they’d let me put in all this sensitive information without requiring me to agree to their terms of service also.
 Hover.com shouldn’t teach their customers to be this trusting and willing to give up control of their domain names.

 To clarify, the email address Hover sent confirmation emails to was my WHOIS or domain registry information.
 This address is often invalid or operated by the previous registrar as a privacy measure to protect your actual email address from being picked up by spammers.